-CORNEAL ABRASION Corneal abrasions, a cut or scratch of the clear window of the eye, are associated with light sensitivity, pain, and tearing.
+Corneal Abrasion: Corneal Abrasions, a cut or scratch of the clear window of the eye, are associated with light sensitivity, pain, and tearing.
 Corneal abrasions may cause mild discomfort or severe pain, depending on the size of the abrasion.
 Treatment may include lubrication, bandage contact lens, eye patching and/or preventative antibiotic ointment.
 The cornea is the fastest healing tissue in the human body, thus, most corneal abrasions will heal within 24-36 hours.

-BAND KERATOPATHY Band keratopathy is a calcium deposit at the 3-9 o’clock positions in the front layer of the cornea.
+Band Keratopathy: Band Keratopathy is a calcium deposit at the 3-9 o’clock positions in the front layer of the cornea.
 This deposit of calcium may spread across the cornea in band like appearance.
 The condition is caused by inflammations, trauma, chronic ocular disease, or even systemic diseases.

-CORNEAL DELLEN Dellen are localized areas of thinning, or drying, of the peripheral cornea.
-Dellen are usually located adjacent to an area of tissue swelling, tissue growth, inflammation, or eyelid abnormality.
+Corneal Dellen: Dellen’s are localized areas of thinning, or drying, of the peripheral cornea.
+Dellen’s are usually located adjacent to an area of tissue swelling, tissue growth, inflammation, or eyelid abnormality.
 These abnormalities may alter the eye’s normal ability to spread the tear layer uniformly over the cornea.

-CORNEAL ENDOTHELIAL DYSTROPHY Corneal endothelial dystrophies are disorders involving the layer of the cornea closest to the inside of the eye.
+Corneal Endothelial Dystrophy: Corneal Endothelial Dystophies are disorders involving the layer of the cornea closest to the inside of the eye.
 This condition may result in thickening, cloudiness of the cornea with resultant decreased vision over time.
-Glare and blurred vision are common upon awakening.
-The condition, which is usually hereditary usually develops after age 50.
+Glare and blurred vision are common upon awakening. the condition, which is usually hereditary usually develops after age 50.
 Many patients are comforted by the gentle use of a warm hair dryer for 5-10 minutes to dry the cornea.
 Salt solutions like Muro 128 are helpful.
 Treatment decreases symptoms, but does not effect the disease.

-CORNEAL EPITHELIAL DYSTROPHY Corneal epithelial dystrophies are disorders involve the front surface of the cornea which result in decreased vision due to cloudiness, and surface irregularities of the cornea.
-If the corneal lesions loose their outer surface layer, like any other wound, they become very painful.
+Corneal Epithelial Dystrophy: Corneal Epithelial Dystrophies are disorders that involve the front surface of the cornea which result in decreased vision due to cloudiness, and surface irregularities of the cornea.
+If the corneal lesions loose their outer surface layer, like any other wound. they become very painful.
 These lesions or erosions may become recurrent.
 Half of the corneal epithelial dystrophies are hereditary in nature.

-RECURRENT CORNEAL EROSIONS Recurrent corneal erosions are a disruption of the front surface of the cornea, which recurs in the same area of the cornea.
+Recurrent Corneal Erosions: Recurrent Corneal Erosions are a disruption of the front surface of the cornea, which recurs in the same area of the cornea.
 The normal history is one in which the patient initially had a cut or abrasion to the cornea, which healed normally.
-Some time later the patient wakes up in the middle of the night with intense pain, blurred vision, and a water eye.
+Some time later, the patient wakes up in the middle of the night with intense pain, blurred vision, and a watery eye.
 Fortunately, the cornea heals rapidly, within 24 hours the cornea has re-surfaced the eroded area.
-For some unknown reason, when the cornea heals the new tissue does not properly glue down to the underlying surface.
+For some unknown reason, when the cornea heals, the new tissue does not properly glue down to the underlying surface.
 The episodes may occur as frequently as weekly or as rarely as years later.

-CORNEAL SCAR The transparency of the cornea can be damaged by disease or by injury to a degree which affects vision.
+Corneal SCAR: The transparency of the cornea can be damaged by disease or by injury to a degree which affects vision.
 A scar may develop from injury.
-If the scar is in the middle of the cornea it may affect vision alternatively, if there is scarring in the peripheral area vision will not be affected.
-If the vision loss due to corneal scarring significantly reduces vision either LASIK or a corneal transplant can restore sight.
+If the scar is in the middle of the cornea, it may affect vision alternatively.
+If there is scarring in the peripheral area vision will not be affected.
+If the vision loss is due to corneal scarring significant reduces vision either LASIK or a corneal transplant can restore sight.